Social Work

 SOWK 4996.
 Advanced Integrative Seminar.
 2-1-2 Units.

 The seminar aims to promote and to increase the student's professional social work identity and emerging practice competencies at a BSW level while integrating theory with practice.
 Emphasis will be placed on achieving a more complex integration of theory with practice and on critical evaluation of practice.
-The course complements the concurrent field placement by delivering and integrating the knowledge, skills, and values necessary for beginning generalist practice.
+The course complements the concurrent practicum placement by delivering and integrating the knowledge, skills, and values necessary for beginning generalist practice.
 The structure and assignments facilitate the synthesis of theory, research, policy, and practice plus encourage exploration of the profession's ethics as they relate to actual social work practice.
-The course will include the completion of the social work portfolio for graduation.
 (S) Corequisites: SOWK 4999

 Prerequisites: Admission to upper division or permission of the instructor.